StevenSYT/My-Neural-Network/README.md

   - ds2: https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data
   - ds3: https://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.data
 + complete output path of the pre-processed dataset.
-For example 'postProcessed.csv' can be a path for the output file. for example **" python3 preProcessing.py ds1 'postProcessed.csv' "**
+For example 'postProcessed.csv' can be a path for the output file.

+for example **" python3 preProcessing.py ds1 'postProcessed.csv' "**
+The above would imply that the training dataset is 'ds1' which is the first dataset listed above.
+The output path is 'currentDirectory/postProcessed.csv'

 ### Back-propagation
 The input parameters to the NeNet.py